vanelnw/book-my-ride-frontend/README.md

 # 📖 Exotic Rentals APP <a name="about-project"></a>

-**Rental a Car** is a a car rental application.
-It allows users to create an account, login, and book a car for a specific period of time.
-It also allows users to view all available cars, and view a specific car.
-It also allows users to view all bookings made by a specific user.
+**Rental a Car** is a car rental application that provides users with the ability to create an account, log in, and reserve a car for a designated time frame.
+It also allows users to browse through all available vehicles and view specific cars.
+Additionally, users can check their own booking history and view all reservations made by them.

 ## Kanban Board <a name="kanban-board"></a>